This talk was available September 29 to October 1, with an encore presentation October 7 to 9, 2020.

 About This Talk

-This event is presented by Centre Talks.
+This event was presented by Centre Talks.

 Simone Donaldson and LLana James have wide-ranging experience in health care workplaces including hospitals, community health centres, and research contexts.
 Together, they will explore some of the realities in health care workplaces in this moment including: